QUESTAS GROUP

 Operations

-The Group has direct business operations only in Australia, with 39 separate sites across Australia.
+The Group has direct business operations only in the Commonwealth of Australia, with 37 separate sites across Australia.
 We provide a diverse range of hydraulic, irrigation, pump and engine solutions to a range of clients in the mining, construction, agricultural and general industrial sectors in Australia and, to a lesser extent, internationally.
-Our services include distribution of products that have been procured both locally and overseas, as well as manufacturing, engineering and design and service and repair.
+Our services include the distribution of products that have been procured both locally and overseas, as well as manufacturing, engineering and design and service and repair.

 Supply Chain